 Special Advisors: Seah Zhang Qi and Ryan Loh

 Lead Rover: Lucas Loh

 Catholic High Scout Group has always taken pride in being able to adapt to any changes.
-2020 was a strong demonstration of our troop capabilities after a year of building up digital resources on almost every skillset in scouting.
-Going forward, the Webmasters Council will continue this momentum to develop even better assets for benefit of future training in a new decade, pushing the troop to achieve greater success and be at the forefront of scouting.
+2020 was a strong demonstration of our Troop capabilities after a year of building up digital resources on almost every skillset in scouting.
+Going forward, the Webmaster Council will continue this momentum to develop even better assets for benefit of future training in a new decade, pushing the Troop to achieve greater success and be at the forefront of scouting.

 Additionally, extensive theory question banks have been developed to complement practical training by conducting theory training at home and focusing on practical experience-based skills such as triage and situational response during training hours.

-Moving forward, the website new web apps will be developed to further streamline administrative and online training processes, all while we begin preparing for our 75th-anniversary celebrations in a new online Singapore Scouting history gallery that will take you through the illustrated history of scouting in Singapore and our legacy of excellence intertwined with it.
+Moving forward, new web apps will be developed for the website to further streamline administrative and online training processes, all while we begin preparing for our 75th-anniversary celebration with a new online Singapore Scouting History gallery that will take you through the illustrated history of scouting in Singapore and our legacy of excellence intertwined with it.

 The articles and posts on both the Troop Instagram and website are valuable resources for Scouts to learn more about scouting and understand the achievements of the Troop.
 Scouts should take these articles and posts as inspiration to put the Troop at the top, upholding the Troop’s legacy of 73-years of service and excellence.
 As the world continues to progress and develop, Catholic High Scout Group will continue to adapt and innovate, always being ahead of the curve and aiming for nothing less than the best.